aOdoom/endometriosis-screening-analysis/README.md

 ## Discussion

 Results indicated that the average chronic pain level for individuals with endometriosis was 5.31, compared to 4.84 for those without.
-As no statistical tests were run, we cannot definitively say there is a meaningful difference.
 Similarly, BMI showed minimal difference between groups (23.4 vs 22.8), suggesting it is not a strong distinguishing factor.

 Among individuals who were infertile, the average menstrual irregularity score was 0.689, while fertile individuals had an average score of 0.701.
 This suggests that menstrual irregularity as a standalone metric is not a reliable indicator of infertility in this population.

 The most actionable finding was that 2,145 of 4,079 endometriosis patients (52.6%) presented with both abnormal hormone levels and menstrual irregularity.
 This symptom cluster captured over half of endometriosis cases, whereas individual factors showed minimal predictive value.

 A limiting factor was the minimum age of 18 in the dataset.
 Endometriosis symptoms often appear in adolescence; therefore, collecting data on individuals younger than 18 may reveal earlier patterns of symptom onset.
 Additionally, data on PMDD screening would be valuable, as it is a known comorbidity.
 Understanding this relationship may improve initial diagnoses and strengthen treatment options for both conditions.
+As no statistical tests were run, we cannot definitively say there are meaningful differences.

 ## Conclusion